koalalovecoding/pymc-marketing-retail-mmm/README.md

 4. Fit the model with NUTS and diagnose R-hat, effective sample size, BFMI, and divergences. ([Notebook 02](notebooks/02_build_fit_and_diagnostics.ipynb))
 5. Run posterior predictive checks and residual diagnostics. ([Notebook 03](notebooks/03_posterior_predictive_and_residuals.ipynb))
 6. Estimate channel parameters, contributions, historical ROAS, and marginal ROAS. ([Notebook 04](notebooks/04_media_deep_dive.ipynb))
+7. Optimize a fixed $1M media budget across TV, Google Search, and TikTok over a 13-week planning horizon. ([Notebook 05](optimization/05_budget_optimization.ipynb))
+8. Evaluate out-of-sample predictive performance on the untouched 26-week holdout period. ([Notebook 06](Validation/06_holdout_validation.ipynb))

 ## Main results

 The initial model showed divergences caused by a strong nonlinear relationship between the Google Search saturation parameters.
 I addressed this with tighter regularizing priors rather than simply increasing the number of draws.
 The revised model had no post-warmup divergences, all reported R-hat values were at or below 1.002, and effective sample sizes were comfortably above 1,600.

 Posterior predictive performance on the training period was:

-- RMSE: **32.27**
+* RMSE: **32.27**
-- MAE: **25.48**
+* MAE: **25.48**
-- 94% interval coverage: **96.9%**
+* 94% interval coverage: **96.9%**
-- Lag-1 residual autocorrelation: **0.010**
+* Lag-1 residual autocorrelation: **0.010**

+On the untouched 26-week holdout period, predictive performance remained similar to the training period:

+* Holdout RMSE: **32.04**
+* Holdout MAE: **24.84**
+* 94% interval coverage: **100.0%**

+The similar training and holdout errors indicate that the model maintained its predictive performance on data that was not used during model development.

 Median historical ROAS estimates were **1.11 for TV**, **1.49 for Google Search**, and **1.25 for TikTok**.
 Median marginal ROAS values from a 1% spend increase were lower: **0.92**, **0.80**, and **0.97**, respectively.
 Google Search also had the widest uncertainty interval, so its point estimate should be interpreted cautiously.

+For a fixed **1M budget over 13 weeks**, the budget optimization used channel-level bounds of 50%–150% of the recent allocation baseline.
+The optimized allocation shifted the budget from **25.9% to 24.9% for TV**, **51.5% to 47.7% for Google Search**, and **22.6% to 27.4% for TikTok**.
+This corresponds to approximately **249K for TV**, **477K for Google Search**, and **274K for TikTok**.

 ## Limitations

 This is a synthetic-data demonstration, not evidence that observational MMM estimates are automatically causal.
 The current ROAS calculation also excludes carryover beyond the final training week.
-Holdout validation, experiment calibration, and constrained budget optimization are natural next steps.
+Experiment calibration is a natural next step.